 Medical uses of anabolic steroids, for which doctors may issue a prescription, include treating delayed puberty, hormone problems in men (lack of testosterone), and loss of muscle mass due to some diseases.

 What are the common effects when you use Anabolic steroids?

-Common effects of anabolic steroid use are both physical and psychological.
-The exact effects may differ from one person to another.
-Most people experience fluid retention, difficulty sleeping, skin changes, irritability, mood swings, and nerve damage due to anabolic steroid abuse.
+Common effects of anabolic steroid use are both physical and psychological, including fluid retention, difficulty sleeping, skin changes, irritability, mood swings, and nerve damage due to anabolic steroid abuse.
+The exact effects, however, may differ from one person to another.

-On the flip side, women may notice their menstrual cycle has become irregular.
-Their voice may deepen and breasts may shrink.
+On the flip side, women may notice their menstrual cycle has become irregular, according to a study by Eklöf et al., published in the November 2003 issue of the European Journal of Clinical Pharmacology.
+Their voices may also deepen and breasts may shrink.

 In other words, anabolic steroids exhibit side effects on different aspects of a person’s health.
 They may affect cardiovascular health, liver, musculoskeletal system, hormonal system, skin, and mental health.